Quantum X bio

 - 2PP-based 3D bioprinting (direct laser writing)

-- 2GL Two-Photon Grayscale Lithography available for stunningly rapid and accurate surface patterning
+- Two-Photon Grayscale Lithography (2GL®) available for amazingly fast and accurate surface patterning

-- Nanoscale printing – subcellular feature size control in all spatial directions down to 100 nanometers
+- Nanoscale printing – subcellular feature size control in x/y direction down to 100 nanometers for certain photopolymers

 - Microscale printing – with typical object dimensions from 50 to 700 micrometers